anyataa/dbLoader/README.md

 ## Overview

 This DB Loader worker allows you to map the Oracle Table to SQL Server based on the Configuration Table.
-The data from Oracle Table will not added twice as long as the Oracle Table has Insert_Time that can be used by the Parameter Table as the last point to grab all the data.
+The data from Oracle Table will not added twice as long as the Oracle Table has Insert_Time that can be used by the Parameter Table as the last point that will be used as a parameter to grab all the data that haven't grabbed previously.

 ## Getting Started